LilyTruong2291/Toronto-Road-Safety/README.md

 ## Findings

 It turns out that pedestrians who are over 55+ are more likely to be involved in accidents compared to other age groups.
 This is a particularly pernicious finding since members of this age group are also less likely to fully recover from physical trauma.
-The wards that had the most senior fatalities are 22 (Scarborough-Agincourt), 18 (Willowdale), 21 (Scarborough Centre), 8 (Eglinton-Lawrence), and 20 (Scarborough Southwest).
+The wards that had the highest number of fatalites are Scarborogh Centre, Etobicoke North and Scarborough-Agincourt.
+The wards that had the most senior fatalities are 22 (Scarborough-Agincourt), 18 (Willowdale), 21 (Scarborough Centre).
+Scarborough Centre is chosen to be our focus due to its high number of fatalities - 20% of accidents are fatal.
+Our analysis shows that most of the accident occured at midblock section.
+Thus, we suggested to expand the speed reduction program into Scarborough Centre especially some notable roads are Eglinton Ave E & Midland Ave, Eglinton Ave E & Brimley Rd, Lawrence Ave E& Brimley Rd.
+Moreover, warning signs are recommended to put at 8.5 meters before the crossing to alert the upcoming traffic.